 By Renu Gupta (Cincinnati, OH)

 Earlier in 2020, the SAC (Support A Child) team decided to visit SAC hostels in Gujarat.
-The SAC is supporting six hostels in Mahisagar, Gujarat and three hostels each in Dediapara, Dang and Anjar.
+The SAC is supporting six hostels in Mahisagar, Gujarat and 3 hostels each in Dediapara, Dang and Anjar.
 Gujarat has a very large tribal and underprivileged population.
 While urban Gujarat is relatively better served with charitable initiatives, rural Gujarat has a significant greater need.
-That is one the main reasons behind the major efforts by SAC in these tribal and relatively poorer areas.
+That is one of the main reasons behind the major efforts by SAC in these tribal and relatively poorer areas.

 Our journey started from the capital Ahmedabad to Santrampura, which is a Tehsil in the Mahisagar district.
 We traveled 170 km and reached the beautiful remote town of Santrampura.
 During the route, we took in the beautiful scenery filled with sights of cotton (Kapaas) fillies, white flowers, and dark green branches.
-The Maahi river keeps this area fertile.
+The Maahi River keeps this area fertile.

 There are 36 districts in Gujarat with 14 out of the 36 districts classified as backward.
 Mahisagar is also the breeding ground for Christian conversion efforts.
 This area lies at the border of Banswara, Rajasthan and is the home of the Bheel tribe.
 They speak a dialect, which is a mixture of Gujarati and Rajasthani language since it is at the border of Rajasthan and Gujarat.
 A large amount of the labor in Gujarat come from the Bheel community and are popularly called “Mamas”, who have to leave their hometowns and go to all parts of Gujarat for labor jobs.
 With many of their parents having to travel for work, their children have to face more difficult circumstances.
 This is where the noble mission of SAC in housing students comes into picture.
 The local SAC hostels in the area houses close to 800 children (both boys and girls) in three different hostels.

-1) Ritimbhara Ashram Shala (located in the Nana Nagvan Village) was established in 2004, providing housing to over 200 girls, and also functioning as the resident school.
+1) Ritambhara Ashram Shala (located in the Nana Nagvan Village) was established in 2004, providing housing to over 200 girls, also functioning as the resident school.
 The students start from the 1st to the 10th grade.
 Future plans also include is to extend facilities up till 12th grade in coming years.

 2) Ramakrishna Ashram Shala (located in the Neemda Muaadi village) was established in 1999, is the home of approximately seventy-five male students as well as seventy-five female students.
 This hostel also functions as the resident school and most of the students come from the Vaadi community (which is a local underprivileged community).
 These children are very resourceful and especially are in tune with the local wildlife and environment.
 This school is also from the 1st grade to 8th grade with a plan to extend to the 12th grade.
 This hostel is also the training center for area school children.